Mentors-Outreach/mentors-outreach/faq.md

           around professional goals and expand your curiosity enabling you to build confidence and help challenge, motivate, and inspire you at all stages of your career.
+      - title: What features are offered?
+        title_align: left
+        content: >
+          Mentors Outreach provides multiple discussion forums where you can connect with other professionals:

+          *   A private community to discuss all things work-related with just your co-workers

+          *   A public community where you can engage with the entire Mentors Outreach community

+          Additional features include: group chats, 1:1 conversations, Access exclusive opportunities, Coffee chats with peers and more.
+Please note that some features are only available on either app or web.
+        content_align: left
+        actions: []
+        actions_align: left
+        actions_width: auto
+        image_alt: lorem-ipsum
+        image_position: top
+        image_width: fifty
+        image_align: left
+        image_has_padding: false
+        type: grid_item
       - title: Is Mentors Outreach Free?
         content: |
           Yes!